-- (1) Certified Budget Disbursements during the year ended June 30, 2019 did not exceed the amounts budgeted. - (2) Questionable Disbursements No expenditures we believe may not meet the requirements of public purpose as defined in an Attorney General's opinion dated April 25, 1979 were noted. - (3) Travel Expense No expenditures of County money for travel expenses of spouses of County officials or employees were noted. - (4) Business Transactions No business transactions between the County and County officials or employees were noted. - (5) Bond Coverage Surety bond coverage of County officials and employees is in accordance with statutory provisions.
-The amount of surety bond coverage should be reviewed annually to ensure the coverage is adequate for current operations. - (6) Board Minutes No transactions were found that we believe should have been approved in the Board minutes but were not. - (7) Deposits and Investments No instances of non-compliance with the deposit and investment provisions of Chapters 12B and 12C of the Code of Iowa and the County's investment policy were noted. - (8) Resource Enhancement and Protection Certification The County properly dedicated property tax revenue to conservation purposes as required by Chapter 455A.19(1)(b) of the Code of Iowa in order to receive the additional REAP funds allocated in accordance with subsections (b)(2) and (b)(3). - (9) Annual Urban Renewal Report The Annual Urban Renewal Report was properly approved and certified to the Iowa Department of Management on or before December 1 and no exceptions were noted. - (10) County Extension Office The County Extension Office is operated under the authority of Chapter 176A of the Code of Iowa and serves as an agency of the State of Iowa.
-This fund is administered by an Extension Council separate and distinct from County operations and, consequently, is not included in Exhibits A or B. - Disbursements during the year ended June 30, 2019 for the County Extension Office did not exceed the amount budgeted. - (11) Muscatine County Drug Task Force The Muscatine County Drug Task Force is operated under the authority of Chapter 28E of the Code of Iowa and is administered by an Executive Committee separate and distinct from County operations.
+- (3) Travel Expense No expenditures of County money for travel expenses of spouses of County officials or employees were noted. - (4) Business Transactions No business transactions between the County and County officials or employees were noted.

+- (5) Restricted Donor Activity No transactions were noted between the County, County officials or County employees and restricted donors in compliance with Chapter 68B of the Code of Iowa. - (6) Bond Coverage Surety bond coverage of County officials and employees is in accordance with statutory provisions.
+The amount of surety bond coverage should be reviewed annually to ensure the coverage is adequate for current operations. - (7) Board Minutes No transactions were found that we believe should have been approved in the Board minutes but were not. - (8) Deposits and Investments No instances of non-compliance with the deposit and investment provisions of Chapters 12B and 12C of the Code of Iowa and the County's investment policy were noted. - (9) Resource Enhancement and Protection Certification The County properly dedicated property tax revenue to conservation purposes as required by Chapter 455A.19(1)(b) of the Code of Iowa in order to receive the additional REAP funds allocated in accordance with subsections (b)(2) and (b)(3). - (10) Annual Urban Renewal Report The Annual Urban Renewal Report was properly approved and certified to the Iowa Department of Management on or before December 1 and no exceptions were noted. - (11) Muscatine County Drug Task Force The Muscatine County Drug Task Force is operated under the authority of Chapter 28E of the Code of Iowa and is administered by an Executive Committee separate and distinct from County operations.

-Chapter 28E(6)(3)(a) of the Code of Iowa requires the Muscatine County Drug Task Force to publish a summary of the proceedings of each regular, adjourned, or special meeting, a schedule of bills allowed after adjournment of the meeting in one newspaper of general circulation within the geographic area served by the joint board of the entity.
-Minutes of meetings should include date, time, and location of the meetings.
+Chapter 28E(6)(3)(a) of the Code of Iowa requires the Muscatine County Drug Task Force to publish a summary of the proceedings of each regular, adjourned, or special meeting, including a schedule of bills allowed, after adjournment of the meeting in one newspaper of general circulation within the geographic area served by the joint board of the entity.
+Minutes of meetings should include the date, time, and location of the meetings.
 Information should be submitted for publication to the newspaper within 20 days following the adjournment of the meeting.
-While the Muscatine County Drug Task Force published a summary of the proceedings of each meeting, those summaries did not include a schedule of bills allowed as required by Chapter 28E(6)(3)(a) of the Code of Iowa.
+Summaries of the proceedings of each meeting were not published as required by Chapter 28E(6)(3)(a) of the Code of Iowa.

-Recommendation - The Task Force should comply with the publication requirements of Chapter 28E(6)(3)(a) of the Code of Iowa.
+$\underline{Recommendation}$ - The Task Force should comply with the publication requirements of Chapter 28E(6)(3)(a) of the Code of Iowa.